searchingforvindication/searchingforvindication.github.com/_posts/2013-06-24-What-The-Newspapers-Said-About-The-1933-Baptism.md

 tagline: ""
-description: "In this post, we review newspaper coverage of the 1933 Ohio River Baptism" category : tags : [pentecost, Hope, tabernacle,baptism,1933]
+description: "In this post, we review newspaper coverage of the 1933 Ohio River Baptism" category : tags : [pentecost, Hope, tabernacle, baptism, 1933]
 ---
 _This is the sixth post in a multi-part series on when Brother Branham became involved with <a href="/tags.html#pentecost-ref">Pentecostal churches</a>._